 Training is not guaranteed to 100% eliminate all incidents, but it will put your team in the best position to avoid them, and reduce accidents and illness to a minimum level.
 Therefore it is in the best interest of your employees, as well as your business, to provide comprehensive and high-quality health and safety training.

 One of the biggest struggles faced by businesses in general is to hang on to their high-performing team members.
-Finding, hiring and developing great team members is extremely costly to organisations, so it is important to do everything you can to retain the talent you have!
+Finding, hiring, and developing great team members is extremely costly to organizations, so it is important to do everything you can to retain the talent you have!

 Investing in the health and safety of your employees, and promoting this through related training, shows your team that you value your employees, a critical part of great hiring and retention strategies.

-Employees how feel valued are much more likely to stay on within the same company.
-Of course ensuring your employees’ health and safety also prevents work related injury or illness which could see temporary or permanent absences from work.
+Employees how to feel valued are much more likely to stay within the same company.
+Of course, ensuring your employees’ health and safety also prevent work-related injury or illness which could see temporary or permanent absences from work.

 Promoting better health and safety practices through effective employee training can save your business significant amounts of money by avoiding productivity losses.